Rio de Janeiro Weather: Climate, rain and how to plan your trip

 Visitors sometimes wake up to grey skies and assume the whole day will be lost, only to find themselves watching a beautiful sunset at Ipanema a few hours later.

 And even on rainy days, the city still has plenty to offer.
-Here’s a guide on what to do in Rio when it rainsso you can make the most of your trip regardless of the weather.

 Why Rio’s weather can change quickly